What are Trigunas?

 – Meditative

 The quality of sattva is clear, focused, calm, and receptive.
-Internally, it is in the gap after the exhalation and before the inhalation comes again—the pause where one is free from thoughts,worries, and judgments.
+Internally, it is in the gap after the exhalation and before the inhalation comes again—the pause where one is free from thoughts, worries, or judgments.
 We experience sattva on the mat primarily in meditation or whenever we commit to going inward, listening to our body, and moving in sync with the breath.
 Cultivating sattvic harmony is the goal of yoga and of the natural world.
 It can shine forth only when tamas and rajas are balanced.